2003 Australian Grand Prix: Qualifying

 There were two one-hour qualifying sessions on both Friday and Saturday afternoons.
-The final 2002 World Drivers' Championship standings determined the running order for the first session (first to last), with the second reversed (slowest to quickest).
+The final 2002 World Drivers' Championship standings determined the running order for the first session (first to last), with the second session's running order reversed from the results of the first session (slowest to quickest).
 In each session, each driver recorded one timed lap with no other cars on track, and the starting order was determined by the quickest laps in the second session.
 The first qualifying session took place in cloudy but warm weather.
-Barrichello was the second driver to set a lap and the fastest at 1:26.372.
+Barrichello was the second driver to set a lap and was fastest at 1:26.372.
 Räikkönen ran wide at the first corner and was second, 0.179 seconds slower than Barrichello.
 Villeneuve drove the spare BAR car after his engine failed in the first practice session, claiming third with a clean lap that set the session's final sub-1:27 lap.
-He had no time to locate his racing setup and was unfamiliar with the racing line and braking points.
-Michael Schumacher was the first to set a lap and took fourth, having ran on dirt from the circuit for other drivers, slowing him.
-Button was third but was demoted to fifth by his teammate Villeneuve following a slow middle sector and understeering at the final turn.
-Coulthard ran an mistake-free lap to go sixth despite an unbalanced car.
+He had no time to locate his racing setup and was unfamiliar with the racing line and braking points after lacking driving time.
+Michael Schumacher was the first to set a lap and took fourth, having run on dirt from the circuit for other drivers, slowing him.
+Button was third but was demoted to fifth by his teammate Villeneuve following a slow middle sector, overrunning turn one slightly, and understeering at the final turn.
+Coulthard ran a mistake-free lap to go sixth despite an unbalanced car.
 Alonso took seventh after braking too deeply for turn three in the first sector, losing momentum.
 Panis took eighth after losing time to understeer at turn one.
 He was marginally faster than Trulli in ninth.
-Montoya lacked speed, ran conservatively and finished 10th despite losing time in some corners.
-Da Matta missed a braking point and took 11th.
+Montoya lacked speed, ran conservatively and went 10th despite losing time in some corners.
+Da Matta missed a braking point, ran wide into the final set of corners, and took 11th.
 Heidfeld made some driver errors en route to 12th.
 His Sauber teammate Heinz-Harald Frentzen drove the spare car but lost time after running wide in turn four, taking 13th.
-Fisichella, 14th, had some graining on his front tyres, forcing his car to behave inconsistently throughout the final part of the lap.
+Fisichella, 14th, had some graining on his front tyres, meaning his car behaved inconsistently for the final part of the lap.
 Webber almost lost control of his Jaguar through the first two turns and drove uncleanly for 15th.
 Ralf Schumacher ran wide and into the grass at turn one after pushing too hard, claiming 16th as his car understeered significantly in slow-speed turns.
-Firman understeered into the turn 13 gravel trap, and his rear wheels slewed but rejoined the circuit.
-The understeer increased towards the end of the lap as the tyres wore, going 17th.
+Firman, 17th, understeered into the turn 13 gravel trap, and his rear wheels slewed but rejoined the circuit.
+The understeer increased towards the end of the lap as the tyres wore.
 Verstappen was 18th and his car stopped after completing his lap due to a minor technical fault.
-Pizzonia, 19th, had understeer.
-Wilson in 20th found driving a car with a light fuel load was a major difference but was the slowest driver in the field.
+Pizzonia, 19th, had understeer, locked the brakes and mounted the kerbing.
+Wilson's initial throttle troubles were cured by his quick lap.
+He was 20th, finding driving a car with a light fuel load was a major difference but was the slowest driver in the field.